ABOUT IRON & EARTH

 Community Wind Skills Program

-The Community Wind Skills Program will include 10 days of training sessions held Monday to Friday from May 2 - 13, 2022 between 9 am - 3 pm MT.
-The first week of the program will include in-class learning at MCC.
-The second week of the program will involve the installation of a 2 kW micro wind turbine at MCC, providing participants with hands-on wind energy project installation experience.
+The Community Wind Skills Program will include 10 days of training sessions held Monday to Friday from August 15 - 26, 2022 between 9 am - 4 pm MT.
+The training program will include in-class learning and the installation of a micro wind energy system at MCC, providing participants with hands-on wind energy project installation experience.

 The Community Wind Skills Program provides context on wind energy generation projects and the importance of incorporating Indigenous traditional knowledge and practices throughout the project life cycle.
 To deepen participant understanding of these important contributions, the in-class portion of the program will include cross-cultural learning guided by a local Elder and education regarding reconciliation, the United Nations Declaration on the Rights of Indigenous Peoples, and Indigenous perspectives on renewable energy.